cvitter/mattermost-direct-poll-slash/SPECIFICATION.md

 3. The system returns an ephemeral  message asking the user to confirm that they wish to run the poll that they created:

    ```
-   You want to publish a poll for all uses in [Team/Channel] that asks:
+   You want to publish a poll for all users in [Team/Channel] that asks:

    [Question]